-Inside the bus, it was then that we realize that even if we reached Oslob’s bus terminal, there would be no bus waiting for us because the last trip going to Kawasan already left before the dusk.
+Inside the bus, it was then that we realize that even if we reach Oslob’s bus terminal, there would be no bus waiting for us over there because the last trip going back to Kawasan already left before the dusk.

 Damn it.
 “Where are we going to sleep tonight?”
-I asked the friend sitting beside me.
+I asked my friend that was sitting next to me.
 “We will find out.”
 She said.
-I honestly like that answer more than “I don’t know”.
-Anyway, the locals inside the bus were very friendly and was giving us advices where to spend the night.
+I flashed her a motivated look because, well, I honestly like that answer more than “I don’t know”.
+Anyway, the locals inside the bus were very friendly and were giving us advices on where to spend the night.
 Some of them suggested for us to go back to Oslob.
-And one lady said “Dumaguete” which is one boat ride away.
+And there was one lady who mentioned “Dumaguete”, which was a one boat ride away.

-WHY NOT?
-We only have the whole Southern Cebu in our itinerary.
-Dumaguete wouldn’t hurt, we thought.
-So the bus dropped us somewhere I can’t remember.
-But I know it’s the port where boats going to Dumaguete are located.
+We only have the whole Southern Cebu in our itinerary and Dumaguete wouldn’t hurt that much, we thought.
+So the bus dropped us somewhere I couldn’t remember.
+But I knew it was the port where boats going to Dumaguete are located.

-The 7 of us, sat there.
-It was dark but I was looking at the lights from the other island which I believe is Dumaguete.
+The 7 of us sat there.
+It was dark and I was looking at the lights from the other island which I believed was Dumaguete.
 We were debating whether to spend the night in Dumaguete or just find the nearest hostel and settle there.
-But we have Canyoneering the next morning at 6:00am so it took us 60 minutes to decide.
-We decided to not take the boat to the next island so we texted someone from Kawasan if it’s okay for him/them to pick us up and thankfully, they agreed!
-Good people!
+But we have Canyoneering the next morning at 6:00 AM so it took us 60 minutes to decide.
+60 freaking minutes.

 It was a fun and meaningful long drive.
-It was also cold.
-The skies were full of bright shining stars.
-I remember I was just wearing a lightc jacket.
-I went on a light sleep too during the 2 hour ride going back to Badian and that was when I realized something.
+It was also cold, yes, but the skies were full of bright shining stars.
+I remember I was just wearing a light jacket.
+Brrr!
+I also went on a light sleep too during the 2 hour ride going back to Badian and that was when I realized something: